A guide of what to do in Berrima, NSW.

-For a change in pace, head to Zen Oasis on Medway Road for a peaceful afternoon escape.
+Unfortunately, these guys aren't open at the moment due to COVID but when they do reopen, for a change in pace, head to Zen Oasis on Medway Road for a peaceful afternoon escape.
 The restaurant onsite serves up deliciously, fresh oriental cuisine and loads of super healthy delights – vegetarians will LOVE this place!
 Walk off your delicious lunch with a stroll around the lake surrounded by gorgeous sculptures.
 You’ll leave this place feeling super calm and relaxed.

 We are so lucky to have so many amazing local businesses in Berrima, and our Business Directory is the place to find them!
 From medical to manufacturing, beauty salons to builders, pet boarding to finacial planning….The Fold’s Business Directory has got you covered.